eundersander/siro_hitl_unity_client/README.md

 4. Click "Build and Run" and ensure this completes without error.
 If you're prompted for a build save location, just choose `build.apk` in the project root folder.
 5. Put on your headset.
 The app may already be running.
 If not, or if you encounter issues, hit the Quest home button and it should let you quit the `siro_hitl_vr_client` program.
 After you quit, you can usually find the icon for the program in your list of recently-run programs.
 You should re-launch it.

-# Testing with the HITL server
+# Testing the Fetch task with the HITL server
+This is the full, interactive demo.
+You can use either the Unity Editor (VR emulation) or the Quest VR headset.
+You can run the Unity Editor on the same machine as the HITL server, side-by-side--this is shown in the screenshot above.

 1. Undo any local changes to `ScriptSingletonsObject` in the Inspector Pane.
 In particular, make sure `ReplayFileLoader` is disabled and `NetworkClient` is enabled.
 2. Under `Network Client`, enter the server address and port where you'll run the HITL server.
 3. Follow instructions for [Testing the HITL server and Unity VR client together](https://docs.google.com/document/d/1cvKuXXE2cKchi-C_O7GGVFZ5x0QU7J9gHTIETzpVKJU/edit#bookmark=id.l3y1pdpos6t).